Doctor of Medicine / Master of Science in Clinical Investigation

 - regulatory requirements

 - data collection

 These various activities will most likely require involvement in more than one research project.

 The practicum may be completed with a research mentor who is actively conducting clinical research studies within a clinical research or hospital setting, and will usually be an investigator on the study or studies that the student is using for his/her thesis.
 The practicum may also be performed under the direction of a clinical research professional within a drug, device, or biotechnology company, a clinical research organization (CRO), or site management organization (SMO) actively involved in clinical trials.
 MSCI faculty can assist students in finding an appropriate practicum, but it is the student’s responsibility to find a practicum site.

 Students in the MSCI program are required to complete a thesis that provides a culminating experience and applies the principles and methods learned in the coursework to a real-life clinical study.
 Students generally identify their research mentor and develop their thesis proposal while they are completing their course work or practicum.
 The thesis research must involve the analysis and interpretation of data.
 Students are encouraged but are not required to conduct primary data collection.

 Eligibility and Application Procedures

-All medical students accepted to BUSM are eligible to apply to the MD/MACI dual degree program.
-Students interested in the MD/MACI program should apply first to BUSM.
-Once accepted to BUSM, students who decide to apply to the MD/MACI program should submit an application directly to the MD/MACI program director before February 15 of the third year of medical school.
+All medical students accepted to BUSM are eligible to apply to the MD/MSCI dual degree program.
+Students interested in the MD/MSCI program should apply first to BUSM.
+Once accepted to BUSM, students who decide to apply to the MD/MSCI program should submit an application directly to the MD/MSCI program director before February 15 of the third year of medical school.
 You are encouraged to discuss the program with the director and apply as early as possible once you matriculate to BUSM, however.
 Note that if you enroll in the program and change your mind, you may opt out without penalty.